 Even though these steps were designed for terminal patients, we experience each of these stages whenever we encounter any type of loss….even the loss of a job.

 Allow yourself to go through the steps.
 You may even go back and forth through them before you finally come to accept that your job or career is over.
 Then you will be ready to move forward and reinvent yourself.

-Here are a few things that you can do to manage your stress during the grieving process.
+Here are a few things you can do

 1. Give yourself permission to go through all the different emotions during this time.
 It’s completely natural and expected.
 Trying to stuff the feelings down will only prolong the healing process.

 2. Take care of yourself-get plenty of rest, drink plenty of water, and eat healthy foods.
 If you do not take care of yourself during this stressful time, you will end up getting sick…and that will just complicate things even further.